-In these schools, educators have created a place within the weekly schedule that focuses students' attention on authentic learning applied to real-life problems.
-These two characteristics- authentic learning and real-life problems-are fundamental qualities of enrichment clusters.
+The National Research Center on the Gifted and Talented has been experimenting with enrichment clusters in schools that serve diverse, at risk populations as well as schools that serve middle class students.
+In these schools, educators have created a "place" within the overall weekly schedule that focuses students' attention on authentic learning applied to real-life problems.
+These two characteristics-authentic learning and real-life problems-are fundamental qualities of enrichment clusters.
+For this reason, I will discuss those terms in more detail before delving into specifics about enrichment clusters.